How The World Reacted To Same-Sex Marriage In America

 There were also people saying that couples who had only just met would then be rushing to the alter to get married, and while that might have happened in a Las Vegas-style moment, for many it is a case of older couples doing what they have been denied for so long.
 The first same-sex couple that were wed in Dallas were two men in the eighties, and they had been waiting for this chance since they first met in the 1960s.
 That is a long time to wait!

 The celebrations of this huge event are probably going to go on for a very long time, and we’re hoping that more countries will allow it to happen.
 You can’t help who you love, so why should some people be denied the right to marry that person?
 How did you celebrate this weekend?
-Let us know by visiting the Escort Sweden forum, or by leaving a comment in the box below.
+Let us know by leaving a comment in the box below.